 RobinHood helps you easily make zero-commission orders on the stock exchange.

 What could make it better: Robinhood uses Smart Notifications to notify you in advance of scheduled events — like earnings, dividends, or splits, so you can get up-to-date information at the right time.
-If these could be tailored to take actions on my behalf, I might even be more interested.
+If these could be tailored to take action on my behalf, I might even be more interested.
 Save more time, make more money.

 7. Learn Vest